Skip to contents

 Load data matrix and metadata

 We demonstrate SIGNAL integration on a commonly used single-cell RNA sequencing (scRNA-seq) dataset of cell lines.
 The highly variable genes (HVGs) are already selected and are used to perform integration.
+The dataset is highly heterogeneous across batches, as we can see the cell type compositions of the dataset.

 X = readRDS("/home/server/zy/group_scripts/datasets_preparation/Jurkat_293t/X.rds")